ziad-saab/react-intro-workshop/README.md

 The first question is "How do I make AJAX calls with React?" and the answer is, you don't!
 React is a view library, it deals with user interface components and their interactions.

-Loading data with AJAX can be done with *any* library that supports it.
-In our case, the only library we know to use for making AJAX calls is jQuery.
-While it's fine to use jQuery alongside React, it's often the case that jQuery is way too big to include if we *only* want to do AJAX calls.
-Some [other](https://github.com/visionmedia/superagent) [libraries](https://github.com/matthew-andrews/isomorphic-fetch) have been created to only deal with AJAX, but they work in a similar way to jQuery.
-You make a GET/POST/... to a URL with some parameters, and use a callback or Promise to receive the result.

-Let's use jQuery for the moment so that we can concentrate on other things.
-We'll use jQuery **only to make AJAX calls and receive responses**.
-First, use NPM to install the `jquery` package in your project.
-Make sure to `--save` so that the dependency gets added to your `package.json`.
+Loading data with AJAX can be done with *any* library that supports it, or with Vanilla JS.
+In our case, the easiest way will be using the modern `fetch` function.
+If we want our app to be supported in older browsers, we can [polyfill `fetch`](https://github.com/github/fetch).

 Then, let's create a component called `GithubProfile` in the components directory.
 You'll mount it in your `<App>` like the rest of your exercises.
 The `GithubProfile` component will take a prop called `username`, a string that is required. **Make sure to add it to the `propTypes` of your new component!**